BPSB/combine-p-values-discrete/docs/index.rst

 When do you need this?
 ----------------------

+*If you want a more hands-on introduction on what kind of problems this module handles and that it can make a difference, feel free to first read:* `comparison`.

 This module has a scope similar to SciPy’s `combine_pvalues`_:

 * You have a dataset consisting of **independent** sub-datasets.
 (So this is not about multiple testing or pseudo-replication.)